Skip to main content Skip to office menu Skip to footer

 Receipt and counting of ballots.

-The absentee ballot board must review the verification certificate and may only reject the absentee ballot if the verification certificate indicates that the secretary of state was not satisfied that the program participant met the requirements of this part or if the secretary has subsequently notified the county auditor that the ballot should be rejected, in accordance with subpart 10e.
-If the absentee ballot board accepts the ballot, the election judges must write "SAH" followed by a sequential number for each Safe at Home ballot processed and "AB" on the election day registration roster page.
+The absentee ballot board must review the verification certificate.
+The absentee ballot board must reject the absentee ballot if the verification certificate indicates that the secretary of state was not satisfied that the program participant met the requirements of this part or if the secretary has subsequently notified the county auditor that the ballot should be rejected, in accordance with subpart 10e.
+The absentee ballot board must accept the absentee ballot if the verification certificate indicates that the secretary of state was satisfied that the program participant met the requirements of this part.
 An accepted ballot is counted as any other registered absentee ballot for statistical purposes.

 Subp.
 10a.